Diegovisk/diegovisk/README.md

   - or videos,
   - or detection,
   - NLP,
-  - and generative Networks :O
+  - and generative Networks
 - Software Engineering
 - Various low-level programming tidbits
+- Statistics

+📝 My published work can be found on my [Google Scholar page.](https://scholar.google.com.br/citations?hl=en&user=sAahukkAAAAJ)

 ---
 And that's all!
 If you wish to reach me, catch at [dldm.dev@gmail.com](mailto:dldm.dev@gmail.com) or my LinkedIn profile: [@diegovisk](https://www.linkedin.com/in/diegovisk)